fruitsamples/GLEssentials/Readme.txt

 from source also loaded in.
 It also creates an FBO and texture to render a reflection of the model.
 It uses an environment mapping GLSL program to apply the reflection texture to a plane.
 This sample also demonstrates sharing of OpenGL ES source code for iPhone OS and OpenGL source code for Mac OS X.
+Additionally, it demonstrates how to obtain and use an OpenGL 3.2 rendering context on Mac OS X Lion.

 ================================================================================
 BUILD REQUIREMENTS:

-Mac version: Mac OS X v10.6 or later, Xcode 3.1 or later;
-iPhone version: iOS SDK 4.0 or later
+Mac version: Mac OS X v10.6 or later, Xcode 3.1 or later iPhone version: iOS SDK 4.0 or later

 ================================================================================
 RUNTIME REQUIREMENTS:

-Mac version: Mac OS X v10.6 or later;
+Mac version: Mac OS X v10.6 or later
-iPhone version: iOS 4.0 or later (with OpenGL ES 2.0 support)
+Mac version: Mac OS X Lion or later to use OpenGL 3.2 iPhone version: iOS 4.0 or later (with OpenGL ES 2.0 support)

 ================================================================================